Other Compliance Issues

 - Do not re-use passwords.

-- Passwords must never be stored in a file on ANY computer system (including mobile phones, laptops, PDAs, etc.) without encryption.
+- Passwords must never be stored in a file on ANY computer system (including mobile phones, laptops, etc.) without encryption.
 Passwords should not be written down.
 However, if it is necessary, the password should not be written or stored with the user ID or application name and must be secured in a locked drawer.

-ix.
+x.
 Data Classification and Handling Policies

 Information Classification Standard

-3. Protected Level 3 – public information.
+3. Protected Level 3 (PL-3 General) – public information

 Along with these standards, the following guidelines and policies have been established by SDSU Research Foundation to assist in reducing exposure to information and data loss.